Six steps to clean pond water

 2. Don’t over-feed your fish

+One of the keys to clean water– don’t over-feed your fish!
 When you feed fish more than they can eat, the uneaten food is left to decay in the pond.
 Be careful not to feed your fish more than once per day, and no more than they can eat in 2 to 3 minutes.
 Remove all excess, leftover food

-3. Create a proper balance of plants
+3. A step to clean pond water?
+Create a proper balance of plants

 At season’s peak, you should have no more than 40% to 60% of the surface area of your pond either covered or shaded by plants.
 Too many plants can cause oxygen deficiencies at night due to the photosynthetic process, when the plants take in oxygen and give off carbon dioxide.